In today’s technology-driven world, the digital generation is becoming increasingly selective in...

-Online study: how to prepare your learners
+How to prepare your learners for online study

 Research demonstrates that elearning increases learner retention rates from 25% to 60%.
 In comparison, face-to-face training retention rates are very low: 8% to 10%.
 This increase is due to the autonomy that elearning students gain over the learning process.
 Plus, if an online student happens to forget something, they can also revisit the material whenever they need to—a major advantage for revision purposes.
 Furthermore, learners can retake online quizzes if they failed the first time around; this significantly reduces pressure and allows students to focus on actually learning.

 Although it is getting relatively easier to teach online as technology evolves, learners are becoming more selective when it comes to online learning.
 Elearning companies that go above and beyond fundamental learning design standards are raising the quality bar—and learner retention rates.
 Which means that course developers have to adapt and find ever more innovative ways to prepare students properly for online study, keep them engaged, and help them become successful in online learning.

 While the following points aren’t necessarily the responsibility of learning designers, we believe it is in your interest to help your learners maximise their online study and actually finish courses.
 Supporting your students in their path to becoming a successful online learner will also assist in keeping your audience engaged.